 Take That – Patience (2006)

 Take That had just returned after a decade-long break to spend a month at Number 1 with comeback single Patience, and they looked primed for their first-ever Christmas chart-topper.
 Leona Lewis had other ideas, however, and knocked them off with A Moment Like This.
-And all this after they duetted with her in the final.
+And all this after they duetted with her in the final the year before.
 That's gratitude for you, eh?
+See Take That's huge arsenal of hit singles and albums

 Nizlopi – JCB Song (2005)